martinring/clide2/README.md

 clide 2
 =====================================

-clide 2 is a universal interactive development environment based on Scala/Play and HTML5/AngularJS.
+clide 2 is an interactive development environment based on Scala/Play and HTML5/AngularJS.

-Version 2 includes a lot of improvements:
+Version 2 will include a lot of improvements:

 - Multiuser projects
 - Collaboration